Utah Admin. Code R315-308-2 - Ground water Monitoring Requirements

 of the receipt of the sample results, enter the information in the operating

-record and notify the Director of this finding in writing.
+record and notify the director of this finding in writing.
 The notification

-must indicate what parameters or constituents have shown statistically
+shall indicate what parameters or constituents have shown statistically

 significant changes; and